IanMulvany/partiallyattended/_posts/2013-01-30-euan-birney-data-publishing-talk-plos-elife.markdown

 ---
 layout: post
-title: ENCODE: an example of open publication and data integration.
+title: ENCODE - an example of open publication and data integration.
 categories:
 - publishing
 - data